UK Calculator Editorial Team

 What are the death benefits in pension drawdown?

 Die before 75: remaining drawdown pot passes to any nominated beneficiary completely tax-free.
 Die after 75: beneficiaries pay income tax at their marginal rate on withdrawals.
-Pension drawdown pots currently sit outside your estate for IHT purposes.
+Pension drawdown pots currently sit outside your estate for IHT purposes, but from 6 April 2027 most unused pension funds will be included in your estate for Inheritance Tax (Autumn Budget 2024).
 Keep your Expression of Wish form updated with your pension provider.

 Related Calculators